-During the year ended 30 June 2014, the Company had no revolving credit facility in place.
-The Board regulates the overall level of gearing by raising or lowering the level of the credit facility and is also able, if the circumstances warrant, to use derivatives or to purchase fixed interest securities in order to offset the effect of gearing.
+During the year ended 30 June 2015, the Company had no revolving credit facility in place.
+The Board regulates the overall level of gearing by raising or lowering the level of the credit facility.

 The 3.5% Convertible Unsecured Loan Stock 2018 was issued by the Company at a fixed cost until its conversion.
 It is carried in the Company's balance sheet at amortised cost rather than at fair value.

-Interest risk profile ighted average eriod for which rate is fixed Years Weighted average interest rate % Fixed rate £000 Floating rate £000 Assets AAA Money Market funds Cash deposits 0.51 29,798 Total assets 29,803 Liabilities 3.5% Convertible Unsecured Loan Stock 2018 Total liabilities 3.75 3.50 19,719 19,719
+Interest risk profile